MyFitnessPal vs. Lifesum: Data vs. Design (and a Smarter Alternative)

 MyFitnessPal vs. Lifesum; Photo by Nathana Rebouças on Unsplash

-Where MyFitnessPal and Lifesum Hit—and Miss—the Needs of Modern Users
+Where MyFitnessPal and Lifesum Hit—and Miss—the Needs of Modern Users in 2026

 If you’ve ever started a calorie tracker with good intentions only to feel overwhelmed or drained by midweek, you’re in familiar territory.
 A lot of people struggle with apps that make tracking feel like homework instead of support.